-Rigetti currently offers access to the 40-qubit Aspen-11 and the 80-qubit Aspen-M-1 systems, scalable, superconducting, gate-based quantum processors, which are accessible via their Quantum Cloud Service (QCS).
+Rigetti currently offers access to their systems via their Quantum Cloud Services (QCS).
+With QCS, Rigetti’s quantum processors (QPUs) are tightly integrated with classical computing infrastructure and made available to you over the cloud.
 Rigetti also provides users with quantum computing example algorithms for optimization, quantum system profiling, and other applications.

 Rigetti provides system access via a cloud-based JupyterLab development environment: https://docs.rigetti.com/qcs/getting-started/jupyterlab-ide.
 From there, users can access a JupyterLab server loaded with Rigetti’s PyQuil programming framework, Rigetti’s Forest Software Development Kit, and associated program examples and tutorials.
 This is the method that allows access to Rigetti’s QPU’s directly, as opposed to simulators.

 Users are able to install Rigetti software locally for the purpose of development using a provided Quantum Virtual Machine, or QVM, an implementation of a quantum computer simulator that can run Rigetti’s Quil programs.
 This can be done via two methods:

 All jobs run on Rigetti’s systems are submitted via system reservation.
 This can be done either by using Rigetti’s QCS dashboard to schedule the reservation, or via interacting with the QCS via the Command Line Interface (CLI).
 Scheduled reservations can be viewed and/or cancelled via either method, either in the dashboard or from the CLI.

 - To submit a reservation via the QCS dashboard: https://docs.rigetti.com/qcs/guides/reserving-time-on-a-qpu#using-the-qcs-dashboard

 - To submit a reservation via the QCS CLI, and installation instructions: https://docs.rigetti.com/qcs/guides/using-the-qcs-cli